Battle of Blenheim: The Battlefield

-Initial manoeuvres
+Initial Maneuvers

 At 02:00 on 13 August, 40 Allied cavalry squadrons were sent forward, followed at 03:00, in eight columns, by the main Allied force pushing over the River Kessel.
 At about 06:00 they reached Schwenningen, 2 mi from Blenheim.
 The British and German troops who had held Schwenningen through the night joined the march, making a ninth column on the left of the army.
 Marlborough and Prince Eugene made their final plans.
 The Allied commanders agreed that Marlborough would command 36,000 troops and attack Tallard's force of 33,000 on the left, including capturing the village of Blenheim, while Prince Eugene's 16,000 men would attack Maximilian and Marsin's combined forces of 23,000 troops on the right.
 If this attack was pressed hard, it was anticipated that Maximilian and Marsin would feel unable to send troops to aid Tallard on their right.
 Lieutenant-General John Cutts would attack Blenheim in concert with Prince Eugene's attack.
-With the French flanks busy, Marlborough could cross the Nebel and deliver the fatal blow to the French at their centre.
+With the French flanks busy, Marlborough could cross the Nebel and deliver the fatal blow to the French at their center.
 The Allies would have to wait until Prince Eugene was in position before the general engagement could begin.

 Tallard was not anticipating an Allied attack; he had been deceived by intelligence gathered from prisoners taken by de Silly the previous day, and his army's strong position.
 Tallard and his colleagues believed that Marlborough and Prince Eugene were about to retreat north-westwards towards Nördlingen.
 Tallard wrote a report to this effect to King Louis that morning.
 Signal guns were fired to bring in the foraging parties and pickets as the French and Bavarian troops drew into battle-order to face the unexpected threat.

-At about 08:00 the French artillery on their right wing opened fire, answered by Colonel Holcroft Blood's batteries.
+At around 08:00 the French artillery on their right wing opened fire, answered by Colonel Holcroft Blood's batteries.
 The guns were heard by Prince Louis in his camp before Ingolstadt.
 An hour later Tallard, Maximilian, and Marsin climbed Blenheim's church tower to finalise their plans.
 It was settled that Maximilian and Marsin would hold the front from the hills to Oberglauheim, whilst Tallard would defend the ground between Oberglauheim and the Danube.
 The French commanders were divided as to how to utilise the Nebel.
 Tallard's preferred tactic was to lure the Allies across before unleashing his cavalry upon them.
 This was opposed by Marsin and Maximilian who felt it better to close their infantry right up to the stream itself, so that while the enemy was struggling in the marshes, they would be caught in crossfire from Blenheim and Oberglauheim.
 Tallard's approach was sound if all its parts were implemented, but in the event it allowed Marlborough to cross the Nebel without serious interference and fight the battle he had planned.